 We seek to promote the health and integrity of the EMS system throughout Rhode Island and in surrounding communities.

-Kenneth Williams, MD, is the director of the Division of Emergency Medical Services and the EMS Fellowship.
+Kenneth Williams, MD, Director, Division of Emergency Medical Services.

 Other faculty include: